How do I configure force plates for analog capture in Nexus?

 The first time you use Nexus, the Devices node is empty.
 You must add and configure a new force plate device before it will be displayed in the System resources tree.

-2. In the System resources tree, right-click the Devices node, point to Add Analog Device and from the displayed context menu select the type of force plate that is integrated in your MX system.
+2. In the System resources tree, right-click the Devices node, point to Add Analog Device and select from the following options for force plates:

 Add AMTI AccuGait Force Plate